deepmodeling/GROMACS/docs/dev-manual/gitlab.rst

 Other important variable keys are as follows.

 .. glossary::
+    CI_PROJECT_NAMESPACE
+        Distinguishes pipelines created for repositories in the ``gromacs`` GitLab project space.
+May be used to pre-screen jobs to determine whether |Gromacs| GitLab infrastructure is available to the pipeline before the job is created.

     COMPILER_MAJOR_VERSION
         Integer version number provided by toolchain mix-in for convenience and internal use.